49–55. Derivatives of tower functions (or g^h) Find the derivativ... | Study Prep in Pearson+

 Recommended video:

-Evaluating a derivative at a specific point involves substituting the value of the variable into the derivative function after it has been computed.
-This process provides the instantaneous rate of change of the original function at that particular point.
-In this case, evaluating the derivative of h(x) at a = 4 will yield the slope of the tangent line to the curve at that point.
+Evaluating derivatives at specific points involves substituting a given value into the derivative function after it has been computed.
+This process allows us to find the slope of the tangent line to the function at that particular point.
+In this case, after finding the derivative of f(x) = (sin x)^(ln x), we will substitute a = π/2 to determine the behavior of the function at that specific x-value.

 Recommended video: